reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 As the default configuration, we create a ratelimit of 100 requests per 24 hours.
 We can now override this config by changing the JSON in the LaunchDarkly feature flag.

-Next we can define the script as part of `package.json`:
+Next, we can define the script as part of `package.json`:

 ```json
 {